– The Second L.A. Quartet –

 – Early Novels –

 Fritz Brown’s L.A.—and his life—are a mass of contradictions, like stirring chorales sung for the dead.
 A less-than-spotless former cop with a drinking problem, a private-eye-cum-repo man with a taste for great music, he has been known to wallow in the grime beneath the Hollywood glitter.
 But Brown’s life is about to change, thanks to a racist psycho who flashes too much cash for a golf caddie and who walked away clean from a multiple murder rap.
 Reopening this case could be Fritz’s redemption—his welcome back to a moral world and his path to a pure and perfect love.
 But to get there, he must make it through a grim, lightless place where evil has no national borders; where lies beget lies and death begets death; where there’s little tolerance for Bach or Beethoven, and deadly arson is a lesser mortal sin.
 And where a PI’s unhealthy interest in the past can turn beautiful music into a funeral dirge.

 Fred Underhill is a young cop on the rise in Los Angeles in the early 1950s—a town blinded to its own grime by Hollywood glitter; a society nourished by newspaper lies that wants its heroes All-American and squeaky clean.
 A chance to lead on a possible serial killing is all it takes to fuel Underhill's reckless ambition: it propels him into a dangerous alliance with certain mad and unstable elements of the law enforcement hierarchy.
 When the case implodes with disastrous consequences, it is Underhill who takes the fall.
-His life in ruins, his promising future wrecked—even his love for a crusading woman lawyer may be gone forever.
-And his good and pure love for a crusading woman lawyer has been corrupted and may not survive.
+His life in ruins, his promising future wrecked—even his good and pure love for a crusading woman lawyer has been corrupted and may not survive.
 But even without the authority of a badge, Underhill knows that his only hope for redemption lies in following the investigation to its grim conclusion.
-But the hell to which he has been consigned for his sins is the perfect place to hunt for a killer who hungers but has no soul.
+And the hell to which he has been consigned for his sins is the perfect place to hunt for a killer who hungers but has no soul.